serdargokhan/todo-api-with-koajs/README.md

   GET /api/todo
 ```

 Everyone can send a request to this endpoint.
 There is no authentication for this route.
+Response would be:

 ```json
 {